buildpacks/rfcs/text/0000-remove-shell-processes.md

 ### `<app>/.profile`

 When a platform upgrades to the new platform API, user-provided profile scripts will no longer be supported.
 A buildpack could provide an identical or similar interface by detecting a `.profile` file in the app dir, wrapping it so that it implements the `exec.d` interface and add creating an executable with that layer.
 A platform that wishes to always provide that functionality could add a buildpack like this to every build.
 By making dynamic runtime environment modification a buildpack concern and not duplicating similar behavior in the platform API, we reduce the surface area and complexity of the platform API and thus improve normalization of the spec.

+In order to prevent regressions for users, this RFC should not be implemented until a [utility buildpack](https://github.com/buildpacks/rfcs/pull/175) providing support for `<app>/.profile` is released, allowing platforms to provide uninterrupted support for the `.profile` interface.

 ## API compat